Agleason1/TIS-Predictor/README.md

 [![DOI](https://zenodo.org/badge/385780525.svg)](https://zenodo.org/badge/latestdoi/385780525)

-All code to reciprocate findings is located in this file location.
+All code to reproduce findings is located in this file location.
 Code results are also displayed.

 ---------------